fabric8io-attic/base-images/jetty/images/4/README.md

 * **AB_JOLOKIA_CONFIG** : If set uses this file (including path) as Jolokia JVM agent properties (as described in Jolokia's [reference manual](http://www.jolokia.org/reference/html/agents.html#agents-jvm)).
   By default this is `/opt/jolokia/jolokia.properties`.
-If this file exists, it be will taken as configuration and **any other config options are ignored**.
 * **AB_JOLOKIA_HOST** : Host address to bind to (Default: `0.0.0.0`)
 * **AB_JOLOKIA_PORT** : Port to use (Default: `8778`)
 * **AB_JOLOKIA_USER** : User for authentication.
 By default authentication is switched off.